 Shrinking the state: analysing the reform of arm's length bodies (2012-2015)

-This three year project is analysing the UK Coalition Government’s major reform of 'arm's length bodies' (often called ‘quangos’).
-Our research asks whether and to what extent ALB reform will deliver the policy goal of a smaller, smarter, cheaper state, and what can be learnt from international and historical comparisons.
-Visit our project website to see our reports, analysis and commentary.
+This three year project analysed the UK Coalition Government’s major reform of 'arm's length bodies' (often called ‘quangos’).
+Our research asked whether and to what extent ALB reform will deliver the policy goal of a smaller, smarter, cheaper state, and what can be learnt from international and historical comparisons.

 Community governance in a context of decentralisation (Nov 2012 - Apr 2013)